 If an owner’s dog is declared to be dangerous, they owner has a legal responsibility to prevent their dog from attacking.
 Cities like Houston, Dallas, and San Antonio have statutes in place that guide owners of aggressive dogs.
 They may have to provide a certain type of barrier.
 This barrier is subject to checks from Animal Control representatives.
 Texas takes aggressive dogs seriously.
 The onus is on the dog’s owner to prevent the animal from harming others.

-If you’ve been bitten by a dog in or around Texas and believe you have a claim, contact Jerome O. Fjeld, PLLC.
-We will carefully examine your claim and provide other services that include:
+If you’ve been bitten by a dog in or around Texas and believe you have a claim, contact the law firm of Jerome O. Fjeld, PLLC.
+Our dog bite injury attorney will carefully evaluate your claim and provide other services that include:

-- Communicate with defendant’s insurance company (if it’s involved in the claim)and attorneys
+- Communicate with the homeowner’s insurance company of the dog owner

 - Speak with witnesses